PTM-POSE Reference

 savebool, optional

-Whether to save the file locally into Resource Files directory.
+Whether to save the translator file locally.
 The default is False.

 PTM Projection#